Engaging with the culture can be exhausting.

 We sat in the top row of the rather small theater.
 (The older our eyes get, the less malleable we become regarding our distance from the big screen.
 Every few years we move a row further back.)
 Just prior to the start of the movie three teenagers walked in, moving past us in the row to take up seats at the far end to our right.
 There were, perhaps, 5-6 seats separating us from these kids.
 The group consisted of two girls and a boy, with one of the girls and the boy being an obvious “couple”.

-Now, I'm no prude.
-Neither am I blind to the proclivities of teenagers, but this business of taking your clothes off in a public setting was a new one on me.
+Now, I’m no prude.
+Neither am I blind to the proclivities of teenagers, but this business of taking off your clothes in a public setting was a new one on me.
 These kids were perhaps 15 or 16 years old.
-I don't think the boy was even growing whiskers yet (I got an up close and personal look at his face a little further into our story.)
+I don’t think the boy was even growing whiskers yet (I got an up close and personal look at his face a little further into our story.)

 So I sat there in my seat for a moment or two trying to decide what, if anything, I should do about the activities at the end of the row.
 At first, I was really irked.
 They were, after all, being a distraction from what was taking place on the screen.
 But then, as I thought about it, I found another reaction emerging: fatigue.
 The cultural decay all around us feels increasingly like a relentless assault, and sometimes I grow tired of the conflict and want to simply withdraw from the engagement.

-There's a popular, angst-ridden teenagery song right now called "Say Something".
+There’s a popular, angst-ridden teenagery song from a few years ago called “Say Something”.
 I think perhaps Christina Aguilera recorded it.
 In the song, she talks (at length) about throwing in the towel on some relationship she had hoped would lead to greater things.
 Now, when you merely read the lyrics of the song, they sound a tad bit incoherent and more than a little redundant.
 But when Ms. Aguilera actually sings, you can feel more of the emotional weight of her painful disappointment that the other person in the relationship is unresponsive and checked out.
 (In my mind, I picture Ms. Aguilera emoting these words as some young guy sits on the couch, obliviously enmeshed in a video game or watching ESPN.
 In real life, some poor woman has written an entire book on this very phenomenon.)

 I confess that I feel a little fatigued sometimes when I hear one of these incessant calls for Christians to “engage with the culture”.
 It is one thing to challenge believers to be a prophetic witness to the impact that Jesus has on our lives.
 It is quite another thing to have an emotionally needy craving for cultural acceptance.
 I confess that when I consider the frequent Christian drum beat about “cultural relevance”, I sometimes catch a whiff of craving.
 Not always, but neither do I think that the emotional neediness is entirely absent.